 Benefits: A menu designed with an optimal amount of ingredients, and with multiple use for each ingredient in mind, means that you store and waste less food.
 Flexibility in menu design can help you include surplus ingredients, which will prevent not only food waste, but also money loss.
-Tips for designing a smart menu: Create a short and adaptable menu with different daily special options that can feature ingredients approaching their "use by" date or surplus food.
-Check your storage and use the ingredients you already have in stock as a starting point for your menu.
+Tips for designing a smart menu: ☐ Create a short and adaptable menu with different daily special options that can feature ingredients approaching its "use by" date or surplus food. ☐ Check your storage and use the ingredients you already have in stock as a starting point for your menu.
 Consider what is worth highlighting in the menu.
 It could encourage customers to choose according to your priority or profitability.
-This way you can reduce food waste while at the same time maximizing profit.
+This way you can reduce food waste while at the same time maximizing profit. \square Make sure your offer is suitable for packaging and/or delivery.
 Choose ingredients that you can use in several dishes and from nose to tail (including stalks, leaves, and stems).
-For example, collect quality meat cut-offs and peels for broth.
+For example, collect quality meat cut-offs and thick peels for broth.
 Putting it in the composter should be the last resort solution.
 Find ways to replace ingredients that you rarely use or find new uses for them. ☐ When serving fresh ingredients, prioritize local produce that is in season - it will help cut the journey from farm to table and provide great taste.
 Provide clear information about ingredients in your menu, especially allergens.
-Consider offering portions in different sizes and a diverse choice of sides to help your customers avoid ordering food they will not eat.
-Ensure that diners can make changes and substitutions to dishes.
-If you see that guests often request a replacement of an ingredient or reject a dish only due to one ingredient, provide a suitable equivalent. ☐ If you have a larger group reservation in a distant time, agree on the menu only shortly before its date.
-That will allow you to include potential surplus food.
+Prepare only food that retains structure and remains presentable, to ensure good dining experience.
+Use ingredients that will not soak or collapse in transport.
+Consider offering portions in different sizes and diverse choice of sides to help your customers avoid ordering food they will not eat. \square Ensure that diners can make changes and substitutions to dishes. ☐ If you see that customers often request a replacement of an ingredient, provide a suitable equivalent.